 Clear out clutter

-Don’t forget to focus on your inner world during this time, is the advice from clinical psychologist Dr Saliha Afridi, founder of Lighthouse Arabia.
+Don’t forget to focus on your inner world too, reminds clinical psychologist Dr Saliha Afridi, founder of Lighthouse Arabia.

 Ask yourself where you might have physical or emotional clutter that is blocking your progress.